LucasBuela/LucasBuela/README.md

 # Welcome to my profile! 👋

 ## About me 👀
-I´m Lucas from Buenos Aires,Argentina
+I´m Lucas from Buenos Aires,Argentina.
 * 💼 I'm currently searching for my first IT job.

 ## ⚡Skills :